Scorched earth: Gaza war

 The Dahiya doctrine, an Israeli military strategy, involves the destruction of civilian infrastructure to pressure hostile governments.
 Initially applied during the 2006 Lebanon War, it targeted the Dahieh district in Beirut.
 This strategy was similarly employed during Israel's 2023 military operations in Gaza following the October 7 attacks.
 Satellite images from the first five months of the conflict revealed widespread destruction across Gaza.

 As of January 2024, the United Nations reported that 90% of Gaza's educational facilities had been significantly damaged.
-Large areas of agricultural land were also destroyed, and buffer zones were created along Gaza's border, further displacing civilians.
+Large areas of agricultural land were also destroyed.
 In December 2024, the UN reported that over 60,000 structures in Gaza had been destroyed, with more than 20,000 severely damaged.
 By January 2025, UN figures showed that 90% of homes in Gaza had been destroyed or damaged, with 60% of buildings overall being affected.

 Critics, including international rights organizations, have accused Israel of waging a scorched earth campaign aimed at eradicating Palestinian life in Gaza.
 On November 4, 2023, Colonel Yogev Bar Sheshet, deputy head of Israel's Civil Administration, stated, "Whoever returns here, if they return here after, will find scorched earth.
 No houses, no agriculture, no nothing.
 They have no future."
 The statement was cited in South Africa's genocide case against Israel.
 In May 2025, Israeli Finance Minister Bezalel Smotrich stated, "Gaza will be entirely destroyed," and suggested that Palestinians would be displaced to third countries.
 Israel's military operations and the scale of destruction have led to ongoing investigations in international courts regarding potential war crimes.